Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 \subsubsection{Intersubband transitions}

 Experimentally, the first observation of polariton splitting of an ISBT was reported by Dini \textit{et al}.\ in 2003~\cite{DinietAl03PRL}.
-The dispersion of the ISB polaritons in GaAs QWs was measured through angle-dependent reflectance measurements using a prism-like geometry.
+The dispersion of the ISB polaritons in GaAs QWs was measured through angle-dependent reflectance measurements using a prismlike geometry, as shown in Fig.~\ref{fig:cavities}(a).
 Figure~\ref{Dini} shows measured reflectance spectra at 10\,K for TM-polarized waves for different incidence angles.
 Two dips are clearly displayed, exhibiting anticrossing behavior with a splitting ($2\hbar g$) of 14~meV as a function of incident angle.
-With an ISBT resonance energy of $\hbar\omega_{12}=142~{\rm meV}$, $g/\omega_{12} \sim 0.05$ was achieved even in this early work.
-As a comparison, in the top-right inset of Fig.~\ref{Dini}, a TE reflectance spectrum is shown; only a single dip corresponding to the cavity mode is observed, as the ISBT is dipole-forbidden for this polarization.
-In the top-left inset, the energies of the UP and LP dips are plotted as a function of incidence angle, highlighting the anticrossing behavior.
+With an ISBT resonance energy of $\hbar\omega_{12}=142~{\rm meV}$, $g/\omega_{12} \sim 0.05$ at zero detuning $\omega = \omega_{12}$ was achieved even in this early work.
+As a comparison, in the top-right inset of Fig.~\ref{Dini}, a TE reflectance spectrum is shown; only a single dip corresponding to the cavity mode is observed, as the ISBT is dipole forbidden for this polarization.
+In the top-left inset, the energies of the UP and LP dips are plotted as a function of the incidence angle, highlighting the anticrossing behavior.

-This initial ISB polariton work \cite{DinietAl03PRL} was immediately followed by similar observations by Dupont \textit{et al}.~\cite{DupontetAl03PRB}, who measured a bound-to-quasibound transition in a QW-IR-photodetector structure through both reflection and photocurrent spectroscopy.
+This initial ISB polariton work \cite{DinietAl03PRL} was immediately followed by similar observations by~\cite{DupontetAl03PRB}, who measured a bound-to-quasibound transition in a QW-IR-photodetector structure through both reflection and photocurrent spectroscopy.
 Rabi splittings were demonstrated with $g/\omega_{12}$ values similar to those reported by Dini \textit{et al}.
-Furthermore, by increasing the doping density, Dupont \textit{et al}.\ \cite{DupontetAl07PRB} were able to observe a square-root dependence of the vacuum Rabi splitting on the total electron density ($N_\mathrm{QW} n_\mathrm{e}$).
-Here, $N_\mathrm{QW}$ corresponds to the number of QWs and $n_\mathrm{e}$ is the density per well, i.e., $2g \propto \sqrt{N_\mathrm{QW}n_\mathrm{e}}$, indicating that electrons in QWs interact cooperatively as a single giant atom with cavity photons \cite{Dicke54PR,KaluznyetAl83PRL,Agarwal84PRL,AmsussetAl11PRL,tabuchi2014,zhang2014}.
-A coupling of $g/\omega_{12} = 0.17$ was achieved at the highest electron density \cite{DupontetAl07PRB}.
+Furthermore, by increasing the doping density, \cite{DupontetAl07PRB} were able to observe a square-root dependence of the VRS on the total electron density ($N_\mathrm{QW} n_\mathrm{e}$).
+Here $N_\mathrm{QW}$ corresponds to the number of QWs and $n_\mathrm{e}$ is the density per well, i.e., $2g \propto \sqrt{N_\mathrm{QW}n_\mathrm{e}}$, indicating that electrons in QWs interact cooperatively as a single giant atom with cavity photons \cite{Dicke54PR,KaluznyetAl83PRL,Agarwal84PRL,AmsussetAl11PRL,tabuchi2014,zhang2014}.
+A coupling of $g/\omega_{12} = 0.17$ at zero detuning $\omega = \omega_{12}$ was achieved at the highest electron density \cite{DupontetAl07PRB}.